robert-westenberger/knowledgebase/system-design/case-studies/url-shortening.md

 ## Extended requirements
 1. Analytics (how many times a redirection happened?)
 2. Should be accessible through REST APIs by other services.

+# Capacity Estimation and Constraints
+The system will be read-heavy.
+There will be lots of redirection requests compared to new URL shortenings.

+We can assume a 100:1 ratio between read and write.

+## Traffic Estimates
+Assuming we have 500m new URL shortenings per month, we can expect 50b redirections in the same period.

+### Queries Per Second
+500m / (30 days * 24 hours * 3600 seconds) = ~200 new URLs / second

+Considering a 100:1 read/write ratio, redirections would be 20,000 per second.c